babaktr/cookiecutter-data-science/README.md

     │   ├── data           <- Scripts to build features and generate a data set │   │   └── make_dataset.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── modeling       <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py
     │   │   └── evaluate_model.py